ruloweb/docker-anaconda-jupyter/README.md

 docker-compose up -d
 ```

 By default, it will try to use the port 8888.
-You can change it in the file **Dockerfile**.
+You can change it in the **docker-compose.yml** file.